Friedrich Wilhelm Felix von Bärensprung: Life

+Work

 Bärensprung is credited as being the first physician to demonstrate a definite link between herpes zoster and a lesion of the dorsal root ganglion.
 Subsequently, he identified nine varieties of the disorder, of which he classified according to the nerve involved.
 In 1854, he provided the first description of tinea cruris, a condition that is sometimes referred to as "Bärensprung's disease" in medical literature.

+He introduced the practice of bedside thermometry (at the same time as Ludwig Traube) and the discovery of the Erythrasma fungus also made significant contributions to the field of medicine.

+Bärensprung endeavoured to advance the principle of 'Syphilidation', a kind of vaccination method.
+At the Charité, he infected women as part of a medical experiment with syphilis, something his former university in Halle has criticised in modern times as "ethically more than merely questionable".

+Through this study, Bärensprung contributed to the differentiated diagnosis of sexually transmitted diseases.
+He also established the dualistic theory of syphilis but his rejection of mercury treatment for syphilis led to controversy.

+His report on the typhus epidemic in Upper Silesia made derogatory comments about parts of Silesian society, such as the "sluggish Slavic population" of the region, whom he accused of being kept "in ignorance and superstition" by the Catholic clergy and who were being "deceived by Jews".
+Despite these views, his medical contributions were deemed medically significant at the time.
+However, Bärensprung was subjected to a prominent and stinging rebuttal in an article by Rudolf Virchow, after criticising Virchow's conclusions on the kinds of political and medical reform needed in Upper Silesia.

-He was in favor of housing projects for the impoverished, and also advocated the creation of day nurseries and children's homes.
+Bärensprung was in favor of housing projects for the impoverished, and also advocated the creation of day nurseries and children's homes.
 These measures, he reasoned, were an effective means to stop the spread of epidemics such as tuberculosis and scrofulosis.
-Among his written works was Atlas der Hautkrankheiten, an atlas on skin diseases that was edited and published posthumously by Ferdinand von Hebra (1867).

 In the field of entomology, he was instrumental in the founding of the journal, Berliner Entomologische Zeitschrift, in which he published papers on Hemiptera.

+Among his written works was Atlas der Hautkrankheiten, an illustrated textbook on skin diseases that was edited and published posthumously by Ferdinand von Hebra in 1867.
+Although Bärensprung earned significant recognition in the field of dermatology, subsequent evidence has shown that his treatments were flawed, and he inadvertently mistreated his patients and himself.